General Admission Policy

 Transcript Evaluation

 Final transfer credit determination is completed by the Office of the Registrar.
 Credit is posted after the census date for Lincoln and Online students and after deposit for Crete campus students.
+If transcripts are not received by the start of the second week of classes, Financial Aid will not be available.

 -